Darshannaidu20/Travel_app/django-rest-framework-crud-master/README.md

 The API has some restrictions:
--   The movies are always associated with a creator (user who created it).
+-   The destinations are always associated with a creator (user who created it).
 -   Only authenticated users may create and see movies.
 -   Only the creator of a movie may update or delete it.
 -   The API doesn't allow unauthenticated requests.